Neutrinos at the ESS

 The next step is the construction of the GanESS detector.
 This will also be done at the DIPC and afterwards it will be sent to Sweden for its operation at the ESS.

 GanESS offers an opportunity to lead a world-class neutrino program in the coming years with a large discovery potential.
-The project is funded by a ERC Starting Grant.
+The project is funded by the ERC Starting Grant ERC-2021-STG - 101039048 - GanESS.

 The ESSCEνNS experiment